-Communication and Training
+Communication and Training •

-All employees, including our eight Executive Officers as well as our 11 Board members, are trained in compliance with the Code, which includes anti-corruption and anti-bribery.
+All employees, including our eight Executive Officers as well as our eleven Board members, are trained in compliance with the Code, which includes anti-corruption and anti-bribery.
 Employees in roles identified as high risk are required to undertake additional targeted training.
 Each Westlake employee must complete a biannual review and agree to abide by the Code.
-Ethics-related e-learning materials are accessible to employees via our Intranet.
-A global rollout of our updated Code was launched in the fall of 2021.
-The rollout of the new Code included delivery of an online training module available in nine languages, as well as documented acknowledgement by each employee.
+Ethicsrelated e-learning materials are accessible to employees via our training platform.

+The Company refreshed its Code of Conduct in 2021 and implemented a global roll-out of the Code.
+The roll-out included the delivery of online training available in thirteen languages, as well as documenting employee completion of the training.